The Sounds: Living in America

 Their 2002 debut album, Living in America, was recorded in Stockholm and produced by Adel Dahdal and Jimmy Monell.
-It earned them several "Best Newcomer" awards, a Grammy, a No. 4 position in the Swedish album charts and established the band not only in Sweden but also in the United States.
+It earned them several "Best Newcomer" awards, a No. 4 position in the Swedish album charts and established the band not only in Sweden but also in the United States.
 The band has played over 500 gigs since the album's release including participating in the 2004 Warped Tour.
 In 2006 they played again at Warped Tour, this time on a main stage, and have toured with bands such as Foo Fighters, The Strokes, Morningwood, Angels & Airwaves, +44, Mando Diao and Panic! at the Disco.

 In the United States, the band has done several TV appearances and magazine articles and has reportedly built up a celebrity fan base that includes Dave Grohl, Pharrell, Quentin Tarantino, Thomas Johnson and Robin Botten, Bam Margera and his ex-wife Missy Margera, David Desrosiers, Ben Khodadad and Britney Spears.
 The band has stated several times that it relies on word of mouth and concerts to promote its music.